flokoe/bash-hackers-wiki/docs/howto/pax.md

 This article is based on the debianized Berkeley implementation of `pax`, but implementation-specific things should be tagged as such.
-Unfortunately, the Debian package doesn\'t seem to be maintained anymore.
+Unfortunately, the Debian package doesn't seem to be maintained anymore.

 ## Overview